 Get the identifier of the Rudder Root Server, necessary to generate reports.
-The URL of the identifier is http://Rudder_root_server/uuid user@node:~\$ sudo /var/rudder/cfengine-community/bin/cf-agent -KI -Dforce_inventory
+The URL of the identifier is http://Rudder_root_server/uuid rudder agent inventory

-14.2.4 Inventory
+12.3.4 Inventory

 If no inventory has been sent since 8 hours, or if a forced inventory has been requested (class force_inventory is defined), do and send an inventory to the server.